Cyborg Cop III: Reception

-Critical response

 Richard Scheib from Moria.co gave the film only one star and wrote: "Cyborg Cop III must be the single worst film that Nu World ever put out.
 It is hard to know where to begin."
-Mitch Lovell from The Video Vacuum gave Cyborg Cop III only one and a half stars: "Cyborg Cop 3 is pretty inept in just about every regard.
+Mitch Lovell from The Video Vacuum gave Cyborg Cop III only one and a half stars: "Cyborg Cop III is pretty inept in just about every regard.
 But despite the fact that the cyborg is not a cop (he’s a Phys.
 Ed. student!!!), there is at least one police station massacre scene that blatantly rips off The Terminator."